ercsonusharma/statistical-ml/Logistic-Regression/README.md

 Logistic Regression (Binary and Multiclass) in Detail: https://ml-cheatsheet.readthedocs.io/en/latest/logistic_regression.html

+Optimizer : {‘newton-cg’, ‘lbfgs’, ‘liblinear’, ‘sag’, ‘saga’},
+default: ‘liblinear’ Algorithm to use in the optimization problem.

+For small datasets, ‘liblinear’ is a good choice, whereas ‘sag’ and ‘saga’ are faster for large ones.
+For multiclass problems, only ‘newton-cg’, ‘sag’, ‘saga’ and ‘lbfgs’ handle multinomial loss;

 Loss(Cost) Function / Error: Function used to find the error at each step i.e. how much the predicted result is varying with the actual one. e.g. RMS, RAE, RSE, Cross Entropy - Binary, Categorical